Meet the woman leading a sex revolution for seniors

 “When I first saw their website, it was very stark white on black, lots of photos of young people with tattoos.
 I said to them, ‘Your product is perfect for my age group.
 Instead of young people with tattoos, put some older people on there,'” says Price.
 “The next time I looked, here are some old people with tattoos.
 Now the website is full of old people!”

 Joan’s story might sound like an exaggeration, but it’s not.
 Today, Hot Octopuss walks a fine line of branding, showing the gradient of sexuality across age groups, and that’s because the company took some unpaid, unsolicited criticism to heart.
-“She gave us her views, that if we wanted to be inclusive, we need to think about how we looked to someone who is more mature,” says Julia Gates, cofounder of Hot Octopuss.
+“She gave us her views, that if we wanted to be inclusive, we need to think about how we looked to someone who is more mature,” says Julia Margo, cofounder of Hot Octopuss.
 “Since, we’ve used more inclusive imagery.
 That’s what we’re trying to do as a company.
 It’s very difficult to find imagery of older people who’ve been photographed to look sexy and sexual, so it’s actually much harder than it should be.
 But we make a special effort to make sure we do.”

 Hot Octopuss has gone so far as to include aging in its FAQs.
 And it’s all paid off in a meaningful way to their bottom line.
 Today, half of the company’s customer base is over 45 years old.
 They receive frequent testimonials from older couples who report how a few battery-operated devices have enabled a satisfying sex life when all else failed.
-“When you hear things like that, you obviously want to keep feeding that demand, because there’s a massive demand,” says Gates.
+“When you hear things like that, you obviously want to keep feeding that demand, because there’s a massive demand,” says Margo.
 “As a business, you want to make money, but you want to serve a purpose.”

 Demystifying senior sex